porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/04-grid/grid-flex.md

 </div>
 ```

 These alignment values can be set:
 `flex__child--align-start` #(default)
 `flex__child--align-end`
 `flex__child--align-center`
 `flex__child--align-stretch`

 ## Wrapping
-The flex-wrap property is a sub-property of the Flexible Box Layout module.
+The flex-wrap property is a sub-property of the flexible box layout module.
 It defines whether the flex items are forced in a single line or can be flowed into multiple lines.
 If set to multiple lines, it also defines the cross-axis which determines the direction new lines are stacked in.

 ```
 <div class="flex flex--gap-offset-normal flex--wrap">